-Gravel driveways add a bit of rustic charm to your home, are a lot cheaper than block paving, cleaner than tarmac, good for drainage, look better than and more eco friendly than imprinted concrete and also help with security, (burglars hate walking or driving over crunchy gravel).
+Gravel driveways add a bit of rustic charm to your home.
+Gravel is a lot cheaper than block paving, cleaner than tarmac, good for drainage, looks better and more ECO friendly than imprinted concrete and also help with security.
+Burglars hate walking or driving over crunchy gravel.

-Gravel driveways that have light traffic or are untended can quickly become overgrown with weeds and grass, so let's look at ways of preventing your gravel becoming a bed of grass and weeds.
+But, gravel pathways and driveways that have light traffic or are neglected can quickly become overgrown with weeds and grass, so let's look at ways of getting rid of the weeds and then stopping weeds getting into gravel

 I especially recommend this trowel for people with less natural gripping strength, and for those with arthritis and carpal tunnel syndrome, see my article here about gardening with a disability.